Precision Machinists

 Outlook

-Employment of machinists is expected to grow slower than the average for all careers through 2028, according to the U.S. Department of Labor (DOL).
-The increased use of computer-controlled machine tools improves efficiency, but machinists will still be needed to set up, monitor, and maintain these automated systems.
+Employment of machinists is expected to grow slower than the average for all careers through 2033, according to the U.S. Department of Labor.
+The increased use of computer-controlled machine tools improves efficiency, but machinists will still be needed to set up, monitor, and maintain these and other automated systems.